till213/Tell-Tours/Europe/Switzerland/Steeler/Leg-3/README.md

-# "C'est la Suisse" - Leg 3
+# "Smoke on the Water" - Leg 3

 | What            | Description
 | --------------- | ----------------